decentralised-dataexchange/automated-data-agreements/docs/data-agreement-specification.md

 In accordance with GDPR Art.
 30, Records of processing activities, a Data Controller (Data Source and DUS) shall record processing activities under its responsibilities.
 The records shall be available to the individual to inspect in the form of a receipt and provide means of an audit.
 An audit can be initiated due to the following reasons:

-1. Complaint by Data Subject
+1. Complaint by Data Subject (Or Individual)
 2. Review of Data Source or Data Using Service record logs

-The complaint by Data Subject will include a copy of the Data Agreement receipt and explanation of the violation by Data Source or DUS.
+The complaint by Data Subject (Or Individual) will include a copy of the Data Agreement receipt and explanation of the violation by Data Source or DUS.

 The following sequence is the approach taken when the auditor reviews implementation of Data Agreement capture and withdrawal.
 If the auditor lacks the software to perform the read then a dashboard access is provided by the Data Source or DUS.
-In case of a Data Subject complaint a reference to the original Data Agreement is shared with the Auditor so the Auditor can perform the same verification.
+In case of a Data Subject complaint, a reference to the original Data Agreement is shared with the Auditor so the Auditor can perform the same verification.

 ![Data Agreement audit](sequences/data-agreement-audit.svg)